ashleve/lightning-hydra-template/README.md

 model = hydra.utils.instantiate(config.model)
 ```
 This allows you to easily iterate over new models!<br>
-Every time you create a new one, just specify its module path and parameters in appriopriate config file.
+Every time you create a new one, just specify its module path and parameters in appriopriate config file. <br>
 The whole pipeline managing the instantiation logic is placed in [src/train.py](src/train.py).

 <br>